-Technology See Inside Open-Source Thinking Revolutionizes Prosthetic Limbs A community of engineers, designers and innovators is collaborating online to make better prosthetic hands and arms for amputees.
-One of the lead engineers lost his own arm in Iraq By Sam Boykin The Open Prosthetics Project Before Jonathan Kuniholm, a marine reservist, was shipped off to the war in Iraq, he and three friends formed a research and development firm they called Tackle Design.
+Technology Open-Source Thinking Revolutionizes Prosthetic Limbs A community of engineers, designers and innovators is collaborating online to make better prosthetic hands and arms for amputees.
+One of the lead engineers lost his own arm in Iraq By Sam Boykin THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already a subscriber or purchased this issue?
+Sign In The Open Prosthetics Project Before Jonathan Kuniholm, a marine reservist, was shipped off to the war in Iraq, he and three friends formed a research and development firm they called Tackle Design.
 The four men had worked together in an industrial engineering class at North Carolina State University (N.C.S.U.), and, filled with youthful enthusiasm, they hoped their fledgling company could survive on jobs that were interesting and beneficial rather than simply moneymaking.
 They worked with inventors—making prototypes for a plastic lock to keep shoestrings tied and a fishing lure with an embedded LED—as well as with medical engineers from their alma mater, who were developing tools for minimally invasive robotic surgery.
 Then, before business had a chance to get off the ground, Kuniholm was deployed.
 A few months later, on New Year’s Day 2005, he and about 35 other marines were ambushed near the Hadithah Dam along the Euphrates River northwest of Baghdad.
 His platoon had been looking for insurgents who had fired at a Swift boat patrolling around the dam a few hours earlier.
 As the marines closed in on the suspected hotspot, an IED—improvised explosive device—hidden in a can of olive oil exploded.
 Shrapnel ripped through the platoon, and Kuniholm was blasted off his feet.
 Moments later, when he came to his senses, he discovered his M16 rifle had been blown in half and his right arm was nearly severed just below the elbow.
 Caught in a raging firefight, Kuniholm pulled himself out of harm’s way.
 His fellow marines called for air evacuation, and soon surgeons at a hospital near Baghdad were amputating his ravaged arm.
-This is only a preview.
-Get the rest of this article now!
-Select an option below: Buy Digital Issue Customer Sign In *You must have purchased this issue or have a qualifying subscription to access this content It has been identified that the institution you are trying to access this article from has institutional site license access to Scientific American on nature.com.
-Click here to access this article in its entirety through site license access.
-ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2015 Scientific American, a Division of Nature America, Inc. All Rights Reserved.
+THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already a subscriber or purchased this issue?
+Sign In Buy Digital Issue $7.99 Add To Cart Digital Issue + All Access Subscription $99.99 Subscribe ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2015 Scientific American, a Division of Nature America, Inc. All Rights Reserved.